crystalcommerce/cc-cli/README.md

-# Cc::Api::Explorer
+# CC API EXPLORER

-TODO: Write a gem description
+This is a command line client for exploring Crystal Commerce APIs

 ## Installation